Learn. Grow. Lead.

 Why Choose an Online Leadership Intensive Course?

 - An asset-based curriculum that promotes self-reflection and goal-setting

 - Opportunities to build community and collaborate with other bright young leaders through live online class meetings

-- Flexible sessions to fit your schedule (6-week Winter & Spring sessions, 2-week Summer sessions)
+- Flexible sessions to fit your schedule (6-week Fall, Winter, and Spring sessions, 2-week Summer sessions)